Find the daemon that fits your team’s operational debt

 4. `## Testing and QA`

 Normalize equivalent headings to the required headings.
 Preserve accurate human wording inside sections.
-Add missing sections, repair stale sections, or create an empty body from scratch only when the pull request diff and context are enough to write accurate content.
+Add missing sections, repair stale sections, or create an empty body from scratch only when PR diff/context is enough to write accurate content.

-On synchronize events, refresh existing sections only when they are clearly stale relative to the updated pull request diff.
+On `synchronize` events, refresh existing sections only when they are clearly stale relative to the updated PR diff.
 Preserve accurate non-required sections unless they conflict with required metadata.

-The pull request body should end with one explicit issue reference per line for every confidently relevant issue ID.
+The PR body should end with one explicit issue reference per line for every confidently relevant issue ID.

 Use:

-- `Resolves ENG-9048` when the issue appears to be resolved by the pull request.
+- `Resolves <issue-id>` when the issue appears to be resolved by the PR.

-- `Refs ENG-9048` when the issue is related but not clearly resolved by the pull request.
+- `Refs <issue-id>` when the issue is related but not clearly resolved.

 Preserve existing valid `Refs` or `Resolves` keywords.
-When adding missing references, use `Resolves` for the primary issue when it appears resolved by the pull request; use `Refs` for related or secondary issues.
+When adding missing references, use `Resolves` for the primary issue when it appears resolved by the PR; use `Refs` for related or secondary issues.

 Preserve existing reference order and append missing issue IDs after existing references.
 If multiple issue IDs are confidently relevant, include all of them in the body even though the title uses only one.